Esmil Rogers: New York Yankees

 On July 31, 2014, the New York Yankees claimed Rogers off waivers from the Blue Jays.
 He pitched three scoreless innings in his Yankees debut on August 3.
 On August 8, Rogers pitched five innings, allowed one run, and recorded the win in his first start as a Yankee.

 After the 2014 season, the Yankees signed Rogers to a $1.48 million contract for the 2015 season.
-After working to a 6.27 ERA with 41 hits allowed in 33 innings, the Yankees outrighted him to the Scranton Wilkes-Barre Yankees of the Class AAA International League on June 13, 2015, removing him from the team's 40-man roster.
+After working to a 6.27 ERA with 41 hits allowed in 33 innings, the Yankees outrighted him to the Scranton Wilkes-Barre Yankees of the Triple-A International League on June 13, 2015, removing him from the team's 40-man roster.
 He was later called back up on June 28, and outrighted again on July 1.
 He was released on July 31.

 Hanwha Eagles

 After his release from the Yankees, Rogers signed with the Hanwha Eagles of the KBO League.
 He made his Eagles debut as a starting pitcher against the LG Twins on August 6, 2015.
-He earned a win by throwing a complete game, where he struck out seven hitters and allowed just one run while surrendering three hits as the Eagles recorded a 4-1 victory.
-In his second start for the Eagles on August 11, 2015 against the KT Wiz, he recorded his second KBO victory where he pitched a complete game shutout in a 4-0 victory as he again allowed just three hits and he again struck out seven batters.
+Rogers earned a win by throwing a complete game, where he struck out seven hitters and allowed just one run while surrendering three hits as the Eagles recorded a 4–1 victory.
+In his second start for the Eagles on August 11, against the KT Wiz, he recorded his second KBO victory where he pitched a complete-game shutout in a 4–0 victory as he again allowed just three hits and he again struck out seven batters.
 Rogers thus became the first pitcher to throw two consecutive complete games in his first two KBO starts.
 He was released when the team signed Eric Surkamp on July 7, 2016.

 Washington Nationals

 On August 1, 2017, Rogers signed a minor league contract with the Washington Nationals.
+In 7 starts for the Triple-A Syracuse Chiefs, Rogers compiled a 3-2 record and 3.18 ERA with 41 strikeouts across 39 2/3 innings pitched.